MelvinSGjr/ChatMD/README.md

 # ChatMD

 Hey!
-I'm MelvinSGjr — the shy Linux (Alpine!) nerd who made this.
+I'm MelvinSGjr — the Linux (Alpine!) nerd who made this.
 I grew up in Brazil, but my roots are in Romania.
 This is my terminal chat app for everyone who loves minimalism, the shell, and a bit of fun.

 ## What is this?
 ChatMD is a simple, terminal-based chat you can run anywhere Ruby works.
 You can: